 Step Three: Assemble the Casserole

-Repeat the layers: add another 4 tortillas, one-third of the meat mixture, and another generous layer of cheese.
-Add a final layer of 4 tortillas, the remaining meat mixture, and a final layer of cheese.
+Repeat the layer by adding 4 more tortillas, one-half of the meat mixture, and another generous layer of cheese.

 Step Four: Bake and Serve